ihr-it-projekt/DayZModsInfo/DayZLife/Configs/arrest.md

         "TunaCan",
         "TunaCan"
     ],
-    "arrestAreas": [ // A player must be in this area to reduce his arrest time.
-Use for example a police jail, default is Prison Island
+    "arrestAreas": [ // A player must be in this area to reduce their arrest time.
+Use, for example, a police jail; default is Prison Island
         [
             2746.17333984375,
             26.421398162841798,
             1301.691162109375
         ]
     ],
-    "exPrisonerAreas": [ //In this area the ex prisoner will spawn [
+    "exPrisonerAreas": [ // In this area, the ex-prisoner will spawn [
             3662.57421875,
             6.720571994781494,
             2396.926513671875
         ]
     ],
-    "arrestAreaRadius": 110 // the radius in that the prisoner must be, to reduce his arrest time }
+    "arrestAreaRadius": 110 // The radius in which the prisoner must be to reduce their arrest time }
 ````